 I get at least 10 hours of sleep a night and I graduated with all A’s and a 3.7 GPA.
 Please do not believe the hype that you have to sleep less to be successful.
 Rest is very important for your mental health.

 Even if you’re a broke college student trust me there are ways to treat yourself.
-Everyday there is some event or something going on, on campus that you can go get food and free stuff from.
-Majority of the things I have from my university are things I got for free.
+Every day there is some event or something going on, on campus that you can go get food and free stuff from.
+The majority of the things I have from my university are things I got for free.